justsull/Panora/README.md

 # Wanton - full page screenshot app

-As a product manager, I found myself taking screenshots of a bunch of sites with really long pages (I would then add annotations to the images for my developement and design team).
-Since I was just learning python, I decided to write my own script that could take a screen shot of the full web page.
-Enter Wanton - full page screenshot app.
-Since a bunch of modern single page apps leverage a lot of fancy animation, most screenshot apps I discovered wouldn't trigger the animations and would deliver an incomplete picture.
-Not Wanton - it does a good job of capturing what's really going on.
+As a product manager, I found myself taking screenshots of a wide array of sites with long web pages.
+In this process, I often found that many of the pages were longer than my screen so I was unable the capture the complete web page as one screenshot.
+As I was in the intial stages of learning python, I thought it would be a great opportunity to test my skills and write a script to solve this problem.
+Enter Wanton: a full page screenshot app.
+Through a simple command line trigger, you can easily take a screenshot of the full web page of any site.
+Although many web pages leverage fancy animation, most screenshot apps will not trigger the animations and will deliver an incomplete image.
+Not Wanton, it does a good job of capturing the bigger picture.

 # Checkout the demo below!